 Whew!
-I passed the PMI-PBA® exam!
-Since I live, breath, teach, and preach business analysis, I was somewhat confident, but tests always make me a little nervous, so I prepared carefully.
-I always find it helpful to hear of others’ experiences, so I’ll walk you through the process from my perspective.
+I passed the PMI-PBA exam!
+Since I live, breathe, teach and preach business analysis, I was somewhat confident, but tests always make me a little nervous, so I prepared carefully.
+I always find it helpful to hear about others’ experiences, so I’ll walk you through the process from my perspective.

-The PMI-PBA® (Professional in Business Analysis) is a way to spotlight your achievements and abilities in the business analysis profession through PMI®.
-If you work on project teams and manage requirements, are involved in product development, or are a project or program manager who performs business analysis in your role the PMI-PBA® certification may be a fit for you.
+The PMI-PBA exam (Professional in Business Analysis) is a way to spotlight your achievements and abilities in the business analysis profession through PMI®.
+If you work on project teams and manage requirements, are involved in product development, or are a project or program manager who performs business analysis in your role the PMI-PBA certification may be a fit for you.

 |Option 1||Option 2|

 *Project experience can include your business analysis experience.
 A current Project Management Professional (PMP®) or Program Management Professional (PgMP®) will satisfy this requirement but is not required for the PMI-PBA.

 The official process is outlined nicely in an infographic on page 4 of the PMI-PBA® Handbook.